writetohoney/ai-in-public-sector/ai-policy-agents/README.md

 An agent that cannot answer 3 and 4 is not ready to make or shape a consequential public-sector decision.
 That is a course principle, not a formality.

+Points 3 and 4 are the same questions the course applies to whole institutions — *who is accountable*, and *how does an affected person get an explanation and challenge it* — as Dimensions 6 and 7 of the [adaptive capacity diagnostic](../resources/adaptive-capacity-diagnostic.md).
+A tool you build yourself is the smallest scale at which they can be answered honestly, which makes it a good place to practise.